thorlindberg/thesis/README.md

 In a _centralised_ pub/sub system, publishers either utilise a _one-to-one message protocol_, or they communicate events to a _broker server_, which forwards messages to its subscribers.
 In a _distributed_ pub/sub system events are never communicated directly between publishers and subscribers, and brokers are deployed as an _overlay network_ for routing.
 This overlay is an additional layer on-top of the network, allowing the brokers to collaboratively transmit events between entities, gaining the aforementioned advantages of a distributed system.

 The network layer is one of multiple layers typical of networking systems.
-As seen in figure ,,,,,,[Figure 7](#ositcilayers),, ,,,,,,,,[Alani, M.M.
-(2014)](#alani2014guide),,,, presents the 7 layers of the _Open Systems Interconnection_ (OSI) model relative to the 4 layers of the _Transmission Control Protocol_ (TCP).
+As seen in figure ?,?,?,?,?,?,[Figure 7](#ositcilayers),?, [Alani, M.M.
+(2014)](#alani2014guide) presents the 7 layers of the _Open Systems Interconnection_ (OSI) model relative to the 4 layers of the _Transmission Control Protocol_ (TCP).
 The OSI model abstracts networking systems into a conceptual framework, to describe and standardise the functional relationship between these layers.
 The TCI/IP model maps to the OSI model, but

 <span id="ositcilayers"></span>
 ![](./figures/ositcilayers.pdf)

 Figure 7: Comparison between layers in the OSI model and TCI/IP model, providing a standard communication architecture for distributed processing systems.

 As data in a distributed systems flows from the software (_application layer_) to the hardware (_physical layer_), it is transformed by protocols which add additional information to the data.
 This process is referred to as _encapsulation_, and consists of _capsulation_ from the source host and _decapsulation_ towards the destination host.
 As data flows from source host's application layer and towards the physical layer, protocols prepend headers (leading information) and append trailers (trailing information) to the data.
 This additional information indicates the purpose of communicating the data and how it should be interpreted by the next layer.